LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/strings/encoding-characters.rst

 .. index::
    pair: character; encoding

-Unlike the natrual translation between binary and decimal numbers, there is no natural translation between integers and characters.
+Unlike the natural translation between binary and decimal numbers, there is no natural translation between integers and characters.
 For example, you might create a pairing of 0 to ``a``, 1 to ``b``, and so on.
 But what integer should be paired with ``$`` or a tab?
 Since there is no natural way to translate between characters and integers, computer scientists have had to make such translations up.
 Such translations are called **character encodings**.

 .. index:: Unicode

 There are many different encodings, some of which continue to evolve as our use of data evolves.
 For instance, the most recent versions of the Unicode character encoding include emoji characters, such as 🌮.

 The ASCII Encoding
 ^^^^^^^^^^^^^^^^^^

 .. index:: ASCII

-Most of the characters that you are used to using---including letters, numbers, whitespace, punctuation, and symbols---are part of the **ASCII** (pronounced *ASS-kee*) character encoding.
+Most of the characters that you are used to using---including letters, numbers, whitespace, punctuation, and symbols---are part of the **ASCII** (pronounced *ask-ee*) character encoding.
 This standard has changed very little since the 1960s, and it is the foundation of all other commonly-used encodings.

+.. admonition:: Note

-.. note:: ASCII stands for American Standard Code for Information Interchange, but most programmers never remember that, so you shouldn't try to either.
+   ASCII stands for American Standard Code for Information Interchange, but most programmers never remember that, so you shouldn't try to either.

 ASCII provides a standard translation of the most commonly-used characters to one of the integers 0...127, which means each character can be stored in a computer using a single byte.

 .. index::
    single: ASCII; table